ArrayBolt3/kforge/README.md

 ## The (hopefully) Ultimate KDE Build Environment

 KForge is a virtual machine appliance running a customized version of KDE neon Developer Edition, designed to be ready for developing KDE Plasma and KDE applications from the word "Go".
 While KDE neon Developer Edition comes with extra components to make building KDE software easier, KForge comes with a full suite of KDE development tools preinstalled and ready to be used.
-The entire source code of KDE Plasma is preloaded onto the VM, and even built into binaries, making it so that you can get started hacking at the code almost immediately.

 KForge comes in two variants - the virtual machine appliance itself, and a setup script that can be ran on a KDE neon Developer Edition VM to turn it into KForge.
 The VM disk image can be imported into VirtualBox.
 It takes a while to download but is already fully prepared for use.
 The scripts are quicker to download but require that you install KDE neon Developer Edition yourself, and so are more labor-intensive.